 You will be assigned to night and weekend duty for the provision of emergency anesthesia service to the small and large animal clinics.
-Your oncall schedule will be determined by the Service Chief or will be delegated to an after-hours faculty.
-The oncall schedule will be published online at https://secure.vetmed.ucdavis.edu/OnCall/, and login will require your UC Davis computing account passowrd.
-During the beginning of your residency a faculty anesthesiologist will be on call with you to mentor you in coping with the after hours hospital environment and management of emergency cases.
+The on-call schedule is currently created by Dr Kuo in consultation with the service chief.
+The on-call schedule will be published online at https://secure.vetmed.ucdavis.edu/OnCall/, and login will require your UC Davis Kerberos password.
+During the beginning of your residency a faculty anesthesiologist will be on call with you to mentor you in management of the after-hours hospital environment and emergency cases.
 The length of this period will be somewhat dependent on the resident's previous experience but is typically 4-6 months.
 During this time you are expected to contact your faculty backup any time you are called to anesthetize a case.
-If you need to trade an oncall shift during that time, you will need to arrange for someone to replace you and to ensure that a faculty backup is available for your new shift.
+If you need to trade an on-call shift during that time, you will need to arrange for someone to replace you and to ensure that a faculty backup is available for your new shift.
 As much as possible, the faculty backup should be the same as during the original shift.
 After the first 4-6 months, there is no longer formal faculty backup, however, you should never hesitate to call a faculty if you have a case or situation with which you feel you need assistance.
 For the remainder of the residency, it is a service expectation that you will call one of the faculty for consultation or in-person backup if you have questions about case management or are unfamiliar or uncomfortable anesthetizing a particular case.
 After-hours caseload is variable; you may have no cases or many.
 Emergency duty does not relieve you of your daytime clinical or academic responsibilities.
-If you have had a particularly busy emergency shift and the schedule allows, the faculty on the service may decide to let you off for all or part of the day.
+If you have had a busy emergency shift and the schedule allows, the faculty on the service may relieve you of duty for some or all of the day.
 This should not be taken for granted and will remain at the discretion of the attending faculty.
-Residents who decide not to come to work without faculty approval will be considered to be absent without authorization.
+Residents who decide not to come to work without faculty approval will be considered absent without authorization.

 After hours, you will usually have both a student and a technician working with you.
-The after hours technicians are on site every night from 6 pm to 5 am, and from 7 am to 6 pm on weekend days.
-They will assist you at your discretion; you will be ultimately responsible for case management, but may decide to delegate management of a specific case to the technician or student if multiple cases need to be anesthetized simultaneously and you deem it appropriate.
+The after-hours technicians are typically on site every night and on weekend days.
+They will assist you at your discretion; you will be ultimately responsible for case management but may decide to delegate management of a specific case to the technician or student if multiple cases need to be anesthetized simultaneously and you deem it appropriate.
 However, you are required to be present in the hospital whenever an animal is anesthetized after-hours and you are on duty (at a minimum from induction of anesthesia until extubation).